Rashmika Mandanna SKEPTICAL About Sanjay Leela Bhansali? She’s OFFERED This MEGA PROJECT!

 Reportedly, the yet to be untitled thriller will see Randeep Hooda as the leading man and the shooting is likely to go on floors in August this year.
 We also hear that Randeep will don the hat of a cop in the film.

 Are you excited to see Rashmika with Randeep?
-Do share your thoughts in the commentssection below.
+Do share your thoughts in the comments section below.

 Arjun Kapoor Reveals Real Reason Behind NOT Marrying Malaika!